altar31/altar31/README.md

 My main research interests are :

-* Simulation of Powder Metallurgy Process,
+* Simulation of Powder Metallurgy Process at various scales,
-* Simulation of Material Microstructure,
-* (kinetic) Monte Carlo numerical methods,
+* Automatic differentiation,
 * Applications of Machine Learning in Materials science and Engineering.

 --------------------------------